maksoodmohiuddin/google-cloud-serverless-app-pattern/README.md

 ```

 **Step 8 - Trigger Cloud Build to deploy Frontend**
-While in frontend folder, you can review the cloud build file:
+Navigate to the frontend folder, review the cloud build file and use the gcloud cli to deploy the backend cloud instance.

 ```
 cd ../../..
 ```

 ```